jacksontj/dataman/designs/ARCHITECTURE.rst

 write case) but it *is* responsible for routing your request to the correct storage nodes (doing the scatter gather).

+This layer is responsible for doing:
+    - Routing to correct storage node
+    - Sharding
+    - Replication

 ## Storage Node
 This layer is responsible for interactions with the actual data-storage implementation